 While it’s important to take care of your digestive health any time of the year, the Fall season provides an awesome opportunity to eat a wide variety of high fiber fruits and vegetables.
 Whether you’re big on hitting up those seasonal farmer’s markets, or just like looking for local, in-season produce at your grocery store, September through November provides a whole boatload of delicious fruits and vegetables to enjoy.

-While you’re on the hunt for easy ways to get more fiber into your diet, consider Benefiber, a clear, taste-free, 100 percent natural prebiotic fiber that nourishes the good bacteria that exist naturally in your gut1.
+While you’re on the hunt for easy ways to get more fiber into your diet, consider Benefiber, a clear, taste-free plant-based prebiotic fiber that nourishes the good bacteria that exist naturally in your gut1.

 High Fiber Fruits and Vegetables

 One of the most popular fruits during the fall season, apples take center stage!
 From apple picking to apple pies, this sweet, crispy fruit just can’t be beat — especially when it comes to its fiber.
 Just one medium apple with skin contains roughly 4 grams of dietary fiber.